 Do you need the comfort of caffeine in the morning?
 Do you hate drinking your sunset mojito from disposable plastic cups?

-Where many people will think to bring a reusable water bottle, most don't think to bring other reusable beverage receptacles.
+While many people will think to bring a reusable water bottle, most don't think about reusable hot beverage receptacles.
 An insulated thermos for your morning coffee is a great way to reduce waste and keep the drink piping hot until you're ready for your fix.
 Beach bars are notorious for going through hundreds of plastic cups in a night.
 You can do your part by having your own party tumbler which will keep your drink cold and covered from sand or other undesirable additions.

 There's even an added bonus that some places will offer you a discount for bringing your own cup!